Acuant/AcuantiOSMobileSDK/README.md

 ### New methods.

-The following methods are news.
+The following methods are new.

 > /\*\*
 >